Tipser/slate/source/includes/_tipser-elements-analytics.md

 ## List of supported interactions

 ### View collection
-When a collection is in a viewport.
+When a collection appears in the viewport.

 `detail` object structure